The Key Physics of Ice Premelting: Water droplets on ice

-In this expression, one can easily relate $I(h)$ with the interface potential, $g(h)$, whereupon, both expressions are fully equivalent.
+Comparing this result with Eq.(\ref{eq:sfeh}), one can easily relate $I(h)$ with the interface potential, $g(h)$, whereupon, both results are fully equivalent.
 However, assuming that $I(h)=0$ for $h=0$ from the outset,\cite{dash06,nagata19} leads to the misleading interpretation that the solid-vapor interface need be understood as a bare ice-vapor interface with no premelting whatsoever.
 Actually, the above equation is completely equivalent to Eq.(\ref{eq:sfeh}), with the understanding that $I(h)=0$ holds not for $h=0$, but for $h=h_e$.

-It is noteworthy that the calculations of interface potentials as described above predict a shallow minimum at an equilibrium film thickness slightly above $h_e\approx 1~nm$, with $g(h_e)$ in the scale of $-10^{-1}$~mJ/m$^2$.\cite{luengo22b,baran24b} Using Eq.(\ref{eq:Adeh}), this shows that atop the premelting film of nanometer thickness, a water droplet with contact angles ranging from 2.5 to 3.5 degrees can form.
+It is noteworthy that the calculations of interface potentials as described above predict a shallow minimum at an equilibrium film thickness slightly above $h_e\approx 1~nm$, with $g(h_e)$ in the scale of $-10^{-1}$~mJ/m$^2$.\cite{luengo22b,baran24b} Using Eq.(\ref{eq:cag}), this shows that atop the premelting film of nanometer thickness, a water droplet with contact angles ranging from 2.5 to 3.5 degrees can form.
 This appears to be in rather fair agreement with observation of water droplets formed spontaneously by condensation or melting on pristine ice facets at very nearly equilibrium conditions, which are reported to fall in the range of 0.6 to 2.3 degrees.\cite{ketcham69,elbaum93,murata16,nagata19,sazaki22}

 Intriguingly, experiments performed with macroscopic droplets on the order of one millimeter radius provide significantly larger contact angles.\cite{knight67,makkonen97,demmenie25,sarlin25} In two recent experiments,\cite{demmenie25,sarlin25} liquid water droplets above the melting point were gently deposited on ice, and the relaxation process was followed carefully until full arrest of the contact line.
 For ice at a temperature close to its melting point, these experiments reported consistently contact angles of 12$^{\circ}$, in agreement with the early observation of Knight.\cite{knight67} However, the deposition process here is an extremely complex problem in fluid mechanics, as the droplets are formed in conditions of significant temperature and chemical potential gradients between the outer atmosphere, the water droplet and the underlying ice.
 So despite that the relaxation process was carefully followed and checked for the attainment of {\em mechanical equilibrium}, it is unlikely that this corresponds to the conditions of experiments where spontaneous droplet formation was observed by gentle condensation of the vapor at nearly {\em thermodynamic equilibrium}.\cite{ketcham69,elbaum93,sazaki22} A possible hypothesis is that the arrest of the contact line in the macroscopic experiments is the result of some yet not fully understood non-equilibrium process related to the pinning of the contact line due to freezing.\cite{thievenaz20} Be as it may, a striking observation of these experiments is the increase of contact angle as the temperature of the ice surface decreases,\cite{demmenie25,sarlin25} reaching an amazing value of 150$^{\circ}$ at 180~K.\cite{demmenie25} Further work on wetting dynamics and capillarity is needed to understand this behavior and its relation to the low temperature ice surface.\cite{huerre25}